 In an entry about resident Ruth Schwarz, for instance, visitors will learn that as Ruth and her late husband, Maurice, grew older, they decided they wanted to live closer to their daughter, who lives in this region.

 Ruth at first felt somewhat intimidated by the fact that many of our residents have known one another for years.
-But our residents and staff were welcoming, and the many activities we offer gave Ruth the chance to become a leader at our life plan community.
+But our residents and team members were welcoming, and the many activities we offer gave Ruth the chance to become a leader at our Life Plan Community.
 “It’s a great place to be,” she says.

-The presentation of the How We Help items allows us to also showcase the ways in which our staff members address challenges faced by our older adults.
+The presentation of the How We Help items allows us to also showcase the ways in which our team members members address challenges faced by our older adults.